General entry requirements

 Some programmes require students to have achieved a certain standard(s) at GCSE (or equivalent) in addition to higher qualifications (such as A-levels).
 For example, students applying for a degree or postgraduate diploma leading to registration as a nurse or midwife must have achieved five GCSEs at grade C or above, including English Language, Mathematics and Science.

 Mature applicants with O-Levels/ CSE levels from the UK are encouraged to contact the Admissions Office to check GCSE grade equivalency (where applicable).

 Please note that whilst King’s encourages students to stretch themselves academically, students who are entered early for their public examinations should have the potential to achieve the same grade as might be expected if they were entered in the standard year.
-Thus a student who gains a GCSE B in Year 10 or AS-level B in Year 11, will be considered to have B grades and may not be considered favourably when compared to students who achieved A grades in the standard year.
+This means that a student who gains a GCSE B in Year 10 will be considered to have B grades and may not be considered favourably when compared to students who achieved A grades in the standard year.

 Note: if GCSE is your highest qualification, you will need to undertake further study before you are eligible to apply for a programme at King's.